-- A token arriving at a catch Intermediate Event would wait until the trigger occurs.
-Then the token would leave immediately and move down the outgoing Sequence Flow. - A Catching Intermediate Event (except than the Link Event) can also be attached to the boundary of an Activity.
+- A token arriving at a catch Intermediate Event would wait until the trigger occurs Then the token would leave immediately and move down the outgoing Sequence Flow. - A Catching Intermediate Event (except than the Link Event) can also be attached to the boundary of an Activity. - When the activity starts, so does the timer. - If the activity finishes first, then it completes normally and the Process continues normally. - If the timer goes off before the Activity is completed, the Activity is immediately interrupted and the Process continues down the sequence flow from the Timer Intermediate Event.